data-fair/processing-hello-world/README.md

 ## Release

-Plugins are fetched from the npm registry with a filter on keyword "data-fair-processings-plugin".
+Processing plugins are fetched from the npm registry with a filter on keyword "data-fair-processings-plugin".
 So publishing a plugin is as simple as publishing the npm package:

 ```
 npm version minor